duttaprat/DeepEnsm/README.md

 ## 2. Algorithm -1

 ## NN
 This folder contains `.ipynb` files for training model which are used to generate final consensus partitionings for approach 2.
 For better use you can use `jupyter notebook` to run the files.

-**NN Model.ipynb**
+The developed deep learning models are

+* `NN Model.ipynb` A PyTorch[https://pytorch.org/] implementation of the proposed multi-layer perceptron with two hidden layers
+* `CNN Model.ipynb`

 ## Contribution